-It is increasingly likely that Canada will move to change how the supply of digital services by foreign companies is taxed from 2021.
-Any move may follow the path of Canadian provinces Québec and Saskatchewan that both amended their sales tax rules in 2019 to extend to such supplies.
+The Canadian Government has confirmed that it will change how the supply of digital services by foreign companies is taxed from July 2021.
+This move follows a similar path already taken by Canadian provinces Québec and Saskatchewan back in 2019 and, from April 2021, in British Columbia.

-A number of factors such as a hard-hitting domestic report from the Auditor General, international taxation trends (including among Canadian provinces), and a Supreme Court decision in the United States have created an environment where such a federal move is now more than probable.
+A number of factors such as a hard-hitting domestic report from the Auditor General, international taxation trends (including among Canadian provinces), and a Supreme Court decision in the United States have created an environment where such a federal move became inevitable.

 In May 2019, a significant report from Canada’s Office of the Auditor General (OAG) was published that estimated 2017 government revenue losses of CAD$169 million.
 These losses were in the form of uncollected GST on digital services supplied by foreign companies.
 Netflix, one of the foreign services alluded to in the OAG report, stated soon after the report’s release that it would pay Canadian federal sales taxes as it does across the globe.